-Please like and follow our facebook page to get periodic event updates, and mark yourself as 'attending' on the facebook event page.
-This is the best way to keep apprised of updates and other exciting announcements.
+Please like and follow our facebook page to get periodic event updates.
+This is the best way to keep apprised of announcements.

 Warning: This is a hard ride.
 All three courses have steep sections some might walk up without proper gearing.
 Courses are designed for experienced cyclists and are not for the faint of heart!